 Aberdeen is the obvious provider of this course, with a proven track record in teaching, research and advising on all international aspects of the energy industry.
 You’ll learn from highly-experienced experts and practising lawyers specialising in the fields of energy, international law and dispute resolution.

 The course will give you significant professional benefit as a lawyer advising clients on international activity, or if you work inhouse in this global industry as legal professional or in senior management.

 This credit-bearing programme can be studied standalone, or you may wish to use your credits in working towards our highly-rated Masters programme in Oil and Gas Law, also now available online.

 The combination of track record, location, breadth of expertise, long experience, teaching and research strength, plus industry input, makes Aberdeen the obvious provider of first-class education in all areas of oil and gas.
 An education in energy from Aberdeen is recognised as among the best in Europe.

-Similarly, our international School of Law is one the UK's elite training grounds for lawyers, ranked 10th of over 90 law schools in the UK (The Complete University Guide 2018) and number one for Graduate Prospects (The Times Good University Guide 2018).
-We are highly rated for teaching, research and student care, and score 93% for student satisfaction (National Student Survey 2017).
+Similarly, our international School of Law is one the UK's elite training grounds for lawyers, ranked 5th in the UK for Law (The Complete University Guide and The Time Good University Guide 2019), joint 1st for Graduate Prospects (The Complete University Guide 2019) and highly rated for teaching, research and student care with 94% student satisfaction rating (NSS 2018).